Transfer operators and Hankel transforms between relative trace formulas, II: Rankin-Selberg theory: Introduction to the second part

 Rankin--Selberg theory uses an Eisenstein series on $\PGL_2^\diag\subset (\Gm\backslash \tilde G)$, which can be constructed from a Schwartz function on $V$(=the fiber of $\bar X$ over $1\in \SL(V)$).
 There is no harm in smoothening this Schwartz function as a generalized function on $\bar X$, and multiplying it by an invariant measure, thus our point of departure will be the Schwartz space $\mathcal S(\bar X)$ of measures on $\bar X$.

 We consider the diagonal action of $\SL(V)=\SL_2$ on $\bar X$.
-Notice that $X/\SL(V) = \frac{\SL(V)}{N}$ (where $N$ denotes, as before, a maximal unipotent subgroup), so the quotient $[\bar X/\SL_2^\diag]$ can be though of as a stacky embedding of the adjoint quotient $\frac{\SL_2}{N}$.
+Notice that $X/\SL(V) = \frac{\SL(V)}{N}$ (where $N$ denotes, as before, a maximal unipotent subgroup, and the horizontal quotient line refers to the conjugation action), so the quotient $[\bar X/\SL_2^\diag]$ can be though of as a stacky embedding of the adjoint quotient $\frac{\SL_2}{N}$.
 The corresponding invariant-theoretic quotients are equal, and we fix an isomorphism